genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-positions-app.md

 ---
 We've now have created a reference data module from our original RDBMS database, which will handle all reference data for instruments and counterparties. #

-Now lets move on to the positions app, starting by building out the trade table.
+Now lets move on to the Positions app, starting by building out the trade table.

 ## The source spreadsheet

-Here is a look at the trades workbook that will form the basis of our positions application.
+Here is a look at the trades workbook that will form the basis of our Positions application.
 The main sheet shows a list of trades:

 ![](/img/source-table.png)